OpenLiberty/ci.gradle/README.md

 | [deploy](docs/deploy.md#deploy-task) | Deploys a supported file to a running Liberty server. |
 | [undeploy](docs/undeploy.md#undeploy-task) | Removes an application from the Liberty server. |
 | [compileJsp](docs/compileJsp.md) | Compiles the JSP files from the src/main/webapp directory into the build/classes directory. |

+### Task ordering

+The Liberty Gradle plugin defines a built-in task order to allow a user to call an end task without worrying about calling the necessary tasks in between.
+By having the plugin manage tasks and their order of execution we can easily avoid some simple human errors.
+For example, in order to have a majority of the tasks function, the principal task `installLiberty` must be called, which our plugin would do for you.

+The most appealing benefit from defining a task order is the ability to allow the user to call an end task directly.
+For example, if the user calls `libertyStart` out of the box, Gradle will recognize that it must call `installLiberty -> libertyCreate -> installFeature -> installApps` to get a server with features and apps properly running.

+Click on a [task](#tasks) to view what it depends on.